MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 - The VMware environment is managed by vCenter Server 6.5 (`vcenter.contoso.com`) and runs on a VM.
 - Contoso has an on-premises datacenter (`contoso-datacenter`), with an on-premises domain controller (`contosodc1`).
 - The web application on `OSTICKETWEB` will be migrated to an Azure infrastructure as a service (IaaS) VM.
-- The application database will be migrated to the Azure Database for MySQL platform as a service (PaaS).
+- The application database will be migrated to the Azure Database for MySQL platform as a service.
 - Because Contoso is migrating a production workload, the resources will reside in the production resource group `ContosoRG`.
 - The `OSTICKETWEB` resource will be replicated to the primary region (East US 2) and placed in the production network (`VNET-PROD-EUS2`):
   - The web VM will reside in the front-end subnet (`PROD-FE-EUS2`).